-Our School Offer for Special Educational Needs and Disability (SEND) 2018-2019
+Our School Offer for Special Educational Needs and Disability (SEND) 2020-2021 (This is our intended offer, however, provision may differ depending on Government Covid - 19 Guidance.)

 At Mount Charles School, we know the importance of providing an accessible curriculum in a happy and supportive environment.
 Our inclusive, whole school approach identifies and provides for the needs of each individual child.
 Our staff are committed to ensuring that every child makes the progress required to achieve their true potential and prepare them for their future.